Shridhar0305/derivative_enhanced_GPs_DTs/README.md

 # Install dependencies
 pip install -r requirements.txt

-## Follow the insttruction to use Cythonized version of code (efficient in parallel processing)
+## Follow the instructions to use Cythonized version of the code (efficient in parallel processing)
-cd SGP
 python Setup.py build_ext --inplace